 Chillon Castle, Switzerland

-On the shores of the idyllic Lake Geneva lies Chillon Castle, a castle so old that the exact date of the castle’s inception is unknown, though there are records dating back to 1005.
-Today this is one of Switzerland’s most visited landmarks and indeed, one of Europe’s most beautiful castles not to be missed.
+On the shores of the idyllic Lake Geneva lies Chillon Castle, a castle so old that the exact date of the castle’s inception is unknown.
+There are however records dating back to 1005, which makes it one of the oldest castles in Europe.
+Today this is one of Switzerland’s most visited landmarks.
+The lakeside location cements Chillon Castle as one of the prettiest castles in Europe.

 Peleș Castle, Romania